2024-25

 100+ controlled lab sessions

 We ran a controlled experimental study combining performance measures, psychophysiological data, and psychometric assessments.
+Participants were recruited across a wide age range, from 18 to 80 years old, to capture meaningful variation in both age and digital self-efficacy levels.

 Transactional tasks